- September 29, 2011

 - Category: Business financial help, Grow a Business, Managing business revenue

-I have a small business owning client who I consider to be the best at collecting money from customers.
+I have a small business client who I consider to be the best at collecting money from customers.

 Quite a few years ago he actually went to jail trying to collect money from one customer because he tipped a desk over on him! – We don’t recommend that approach!